-The LCA report was drawn up by ReMa- INGENIERÍA, S.L., using data provided by RLESA on the conventional bitumen production process at the different plants.
+The LCA report was drawn up by ReMa- INGENIERÍA, S.L., using data provided by REPSOL on the production processes of end-of-life crumb rubber bitumens at the plant in Puertollano (Ciudad Real, Spain).
 Subsequently, the data were entered into the LCAmanager tool developed by SIMPPLE to obtain the various impact values from the Ecoinvent database v3.6 and CML method characterisation factors (September 2016 revision).
 All this information was included in the "LCA report on conventional bitumen, polymer modified bitumen, bitumens with end-of-life tyre crumb rubber and bituminous emulsions - REPSOL. v5.
 26 June 2020".